Hamilton E. James: Banking

 In 1975, James joined investment bank Donaldson, Lufkin & Jenrette (DLJ) and became head of its global mergers and acquisitions group in 1982.
 He founded DLJ Merchant Banking, Inc in 1985.
 In 1995, James was appointed chairman of the firm's banking group, a position he held when DLJ was acquired in 2000 by Credit Suisse First Boston (CSFB) and was a member of its board of directors.
 James was on the CSFB executive board and as chairman of global investment banking and private equity.

+In 2025, James was honored by the Indian Institute of Management Bangalore with the establishment of the Tony James Centre for Private Equity and Venture Capital, an educational center meant to nurture future finance leaders through research, education, and industry events.

 Blackstone

 In 2002, James joined Blackstone Inc, a global alternative asset managing firm, taking the post of president and COO.
 He also was on the firm's executive and management committees, and its board of directors.
-He organised the initial public offer that took the company public, and also managed the acquisition of GSO, its credit business, worth 178 billion dollars, and its secondaries arm, Strategic Partners.
+He organized the initial public offer that took the company public, and also managed the acquisition of GSO, its credit business, worth 178 billion dollars, and its secondaries arm, Strategic Partners.
 He also helped establish Blackstone's Tactical Opportunities section, which grew to have assets worth 34 billion dollars.
 Under James, Blackstone grew to an investment giant with $731 billion in assets.

 Blackstone and James's name arose in a 2007 corporate collusion case, along with fellow private equity giants Bain Capital and Carlyle Group.
 These three rival firms were accused of colluding with each other to drive down the prices of takeover targets.
 The three firms agreed to pay a combined $325 million to settle the lawsuit, without admitting wrongdoing.

 James also created a private equity trade group to lobby in Washington.
 It was initially called the Private Equity Council, but was later renamed the American Investment Council.

 In August 2017, James was appointed chairman of the multinational retail chain Costco after the death of its co-founder and long-time chairman Jeffrey Brotman.
 James has been a Costco board director since 1988 and has been its lead independent director since 2005.

 In December 2021, James announced his retirement from Blackstone Inc. and opened a family company, Jefferson River Capital.